 - Anxiety, cough, and vague chest symptoms

 Pneumothorax often does not need medical intervention.
 However, if the bulla does not heal, the pneumothorax will steadily increase in size.
-This could lead to a serious and potentially life-threatening condition.
+This could lead to a severe and potentially life-threatening condition.
 To prevent this from happening, a pneumothorax deemed to be significant in size should be treated by aspirating the air.

 We aim to illustrate the medical errors that can take place in the ER using the case of one of the clients we have successfully represented in a pneumothorax malpractice case:

-Miami Emergency Room Medical Errors in the Performance and Interpretation of Diagnostic Tests
+Emergency Room Medical Errors in the Performance and Interpretation of Diagnostic Tests

 Medical errors can include: